Ready to Mix Products

 Most hydroponics don’t need an air pump.
 On the other hand, if one is concerned how to control and maintain a nutrient reservoir oxygenation, they can come in handy.
 This ensures that all the elements that a plant needs to thrive and survive are easily available to the plant’s roots.

-Can one use tap water for hydroponics?
+Can you use tap water for hydroponics?

 Yes, it’s possible.
 However, it may need to be treated before using it.
 Many growers run water with a high ppm through a filter, or mix it in a mixing container to dilute its concentration.

-Can one use regular fertilizer for hydroponics?
+Can you use regular fertilizer for hydroponics?

 As long as the fertilizer is completely water soluble, it may be possible.
 For best results, only nutrients made specifically for hydro systems should be used.
 This is because normal fertilizers don’t have the essential compounds and micronutrients contained in the purpose-built hydroponic nutrients such as those offered by Sierra Natural Science.